 Let’s get this out of the way first: Walmart and Amazon are both incredible companies.
 CPG firms need to prioritize their relationships with both retailers.

 Many brands are still avoiding working with Amazon, and that is a mistake they need to fix immediately.
-Depending on where you are on your e-commerce journey, you may need to read this primer first: 5 Secrets That All CPG Brands Need to Know About Amazon.
+Depending on where you are on your e-commerce journey, you may need to read this primer first: Why Every CPG Brand Needs an Amazon Marketing Strategy.

 It’s also important to remember that although these two retailers are direct competitors, and the media tie them together in e-commerce narratives, they are fundamentally very different organizations.
 Furthermore, each has different pros and cons that should be considered when deciding which to place as your brand’s #1 priority.
 Below, we’ll explore the strengths and weaknesses of partnering with each retailer.